akmadian/AlexaComp/Docs/Privacy-Policy.md

           I Can Not Hear Anything You Say After You Finish an AlexaComp Request.
 </pre>

 I will never sell any of your data.
-I don't really care about your data anyways.

-All traffic between AlexaComp services is encrypted with AES-256 bit encryption.
+All traffic between AlexaComp services is (or will be very soon) encrypted with AES-256 bit encryption.

 No more infomation is collected than is needed for operation of the skill, and basic debugging.